SharinaS/Cloud-Engineering-Fundamentals/CLOUDWATCH.md

   * CloudFront

 CloudWatch with EC2 will by default monitor events *every 5 minutes*

 * You can have 1 minute intervals by turning on *detailed monitoring*.

 ### CloudWatch & EC2

-CloudWatch can monitor at a host level.
+CloudWatch can monitor at a **host level**.
 This includes metrics such as:

 * CPU
 * Network
 * Disk